Here’s a quick rundown on what car alarm sensors are available and what they actually detect. Click on each link for a more detailed explanation…

 Wireless External Tilt Sensor

-These are an easy add on to any alarm and can be used to protect external items carried on a vehicle.
+These are an easy add-on to an alarm and can be used to protect external items carried on a vehicle.

-The sensor knows what angle it is placed at when the alarm is armed and triggers the alarm if it changes angle.
+The sensor knows what angle it is placed at when the alarm is armed and triggers the alarm if the angle changes.